Conserving habitat at Ottawa's Carp Hills—Ducks Unlimited Canada Skip to main content

 Wetland Hero volunteers to clean and document nest boxes during the pandemic

-Your DUC membership is an investment in Canada’s wildlife.
+Your Ducks Unlimited Canada membership is an investment in Canada’s wildlife.

 An ecological jewel in the backyard of the nation’s capital